api3dao/oev-docs/docs/oev/index.md

 OEV aims to solve this problem by auctioning off the exclusive rights to execute the oracle update(s), allowing the winner to atomically update the price feed(s) and capture the opportunity on the market.
-Because of the exclusive rights for updating the price feed, the searcher is able to pay smaller gas fees, because there is no competition.
+Because of the exclusive rights to update the price feed, the searcher is able to pay smaller gas fees, because there is no competition.
 On the other hand, the auction proceeds are distributed back to the dApp which created this opportunity.